causiq/logary/README.md

 [Suave](https://suave.io/?utm_source=github&utm_campaign=logary).

  - **Logary** – the main logging and metrics library.
 Your app depends on this.
- - Logary.CSharp - C# facade which makes it more *object oriented*.
+ - Logary.CSharp - C# facade that makes it more *object oriented*.
  - Logary.Facade - single file to use in your F# library.
  - **Logary.Targets** (from *Logary* into DBs and monitoring infra):
    * DB – write logs into an arbitrary database: SQL Server, MySQL, PostgreSQL, sqlite and so on...